rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 }
 ```

-You're might be looking at this code example and thinking this looks pretty verbose and got some annoy boiler code.
+You might be looking at this code example and thinking it is pretty verbose and got some annoy boiler code.
 ES6 has some good syntax sugar to help make this all look clean.
-It's called generators:

 Example below of a generator: